tsedio/tsed/readme.md

 Server.Initialize();
 ```

-And in second, create your first controller `calendarCtrl.ts` in your controllers directory.
-Here an example of controller :
+### Create your first controller

+Create a new `calendarCtrl.ts` in your controllers directory configured previously with `ServerLoader.scan()`.
+All controllers declared with `@Controller` decorators is considered as an Express router.
+An Express router require a path (here path is `/calendars`) to expose an url on your server.
+More precisely, it is a part of path, and entire exposed url depend on the Server configuration (see ServerLoader.setEndpoint()) and the controllers dependencies.
+In this case, we haven't a dependencies and the root endpoint is set `/rest`.
+So the url of this controller will be `http://host/rest/calendars`.

 ```typescript
 import {Controller, Get} from "ts-express-decorators";
 import * as Express from "express";